Storytelling¶

 The video will start with slow shots of the processes- close ups of details.
 Scouring, mordanting, colour extractions, immersing fabrics.. the sound will be of the actual noise of this processes.
 These shots will become more intense and faster as we go.

-The shot will start as a close up of the monochromatic fabric.
-The shot will hold there for about 5 seconds, with the sound of silent breathing.
+The close shot will hold there for about 5 seconds.
 Then, very slowly it will start to pull away.
-The more it moves away from the close capture, the more we will see the vast naturally dyed taffeta silk fabric.
-As it is pulling away from the close up shot the music of Tigran Hamasyan's "The Apple Orchard in Saghmosavanq" will start playing.
+The further it moves away from the close capture, the more we will see the vast naturally dyed taffeta silk fabric.
+As it is pulling away from the close up shot the music of Tigran Hamasyan's "The Apple Orchard in Saghmosavanq" will start playing, if I am given permission by the artist, managment and record label.
 It will move out of the structure that holds the fabric.
 The shot will move further and further away, to capture the structure in full.
 It will continue, showing the full structure from the outside, mirroring the landscape around it.

 Through the interviews conducted, one thing became apparent.
 Colour observation mirrors the persons internal world.
-I would like to convey this through the structure being built with mirror metal sheets.
-Furthermore, the mirror will also allow the natural environment outside to be mirrored, thus making the structure alsmot invisibe until you are there to enter it.
+I would like to convey this through the structure being built with mirror metal sheets, allowing the natural environment outside to be immersed in it.
+A kind of capsule of emotions triggered by the monochromatic colour inside, while almost invisible from the outside, waiting for you to enter.

 Location¶